liaoyufu-leo/StevensMarketPlace_CS546_Final/README.md

 # StevensMarketPlace_CS_546_Group16_FinalProject
-hello github, and all members
+hello github, and all group members
+hope we will success to finish the project